Analog Man presents KING OF TONE overdrive pedal

 This is the story so far

-KOT DELAY PAGE kotdelay.htm <--- CLICK HERE for waiting list status etc.
+KOT DELAY PAGE kotdelay.htm <--- best to CLICK HERE for waiting list status etc.

 Hand made in the USA

 Analog Man, in collaboration with Jim Weider, have come out with the pedal we have been looking for for many years - the King Of Tone (KoT).
 There are many overdrive pedals on the market, but none of them have been quite right, preserving the tone of the guitar and adding the right amount of overdrive without compromise.
 There are some good clean boosts available, but they just don't have enough drive to really give your amp the distortion you often want.
-There are some newer OD pedals that have a great frequency response, but to me they sound too DRY, sterile, and cardboardy.
+There are some newer OD pedals that have a great frequency response, but to me they sound too DRY, a bit sterile and cardboardy.
+There are also some nice sounding pedals available but their sound is too "saturated", losing the touch and feel of your guitar.
 That is where the King Of Tone pedal comes in - it has enough warm overdrive but still preserves the tones of your quality guitars and amps.
+If you are looking for a big change in your sound, or a lot of distortion, this is probably not the pedal for you.

 Jim had been using an original TS-808 for well over 20 years, it's now housed in a 1980s TS9 case after Rick Danko stepped on it at a concert that THE BAND played.
 Jim likes the tone of his TS-808, but has always found it loses some low end and is a bit too heavy in the mids.
 I also love TS808s and have sold thousands of TS9s with our TS808 mods.
 But sometimes I have wished for a less compressed, more open and natural sound with more of the guitar's actual tone, or as Jim says "you can hear the note better".
 A Tube Screamer makes it easier to play and sound good due to the compression and vocal midrange boost, but a master player like Jim would often prefer less coloration to allow his techniques and superb tone to get through.